Intersection multiplicity one for the Belkale-Kumar product in G/B: Introduction

 \begin{theo} Let $u,v$ and $w$ in $W$ be such that $\Phi(u)\cap\Phi(v)=\Phi(w)$ and $\Phi(u)\cup\Phi(v)=\Phi^+$.
 Then

 \end{theo}

+In Section~\ref{sec:consequences} we state some consequences of Theorem~\ref{th:main} that concern: the Bruhat order of $W$, the number of descents of Weyl group elements, the geometry of the eigencone and the cohomological components of the tensor product decomposition of irreducible $G$-modules.
+The proofs of these results are either trivial or carried out in Section~\ref{sec:pf coro}.

 Theorem~\ref{th:main} was conjectured by Belkale-Kumar in oral discussions since 2006 and is stated as a question in \cite[Question~1]{DR:prv}.
 A lot of special cases were known before.
 In \cite[Corollary~4]{Rich:mult}, E. Richmond proved it in type A. As noticed in \cite{Richmond:recursion} or \cite[Corollary~1]{multi}, Richmond's proof also works in type C. Type~B is proved in \cite[Proposition~16]{distrib}.
 In \cite{DR:mult1}, all the classical types are solved.
 The cases $G_2$, $F_4$ and $E_6$ can be checked using a computer.
-Note finally that, in \cite[Conjecture~1]{distrib}, a conjecture for any homogeneous space $G/P$ is formulated to extend Theorem~\ref{th:main} to any homogeneous space $G/P$.\\
+Note finally that, in \cite[Conjecture~1]{distrib}, a conjecture for any homogeneous space $G/P$ is formulated to extend Theorem~\ref{th:main} to any homogeneous space $G/P$.

-Our proof of Theorem~\ref{th:main} has a geometric part and a combinatorial one on root systems.
-The first part is uniform on the type and it is based on the fact that the complete flag varieties are simply connected (see Section~\ref{sec:strategy}).
-The second one is stated as Theorem~\ref{th:combi} in Section~\ref{sec:combi}.
-The proof is based on reductions to root systems of small ranks.
+Our proof of Theorem~\ref{th:main} is uniform on the type and can be divided in two main parts.
+The first one uses geometric arguments to reformulate Theorem~\ref{th:main} as a linear algebra statement.
+This part mainly relies on properties of birational morphisms and on the fact that complete flag varieties are simply connected (see Section~\ref{sec:strategy}).
+The second part consists in the proof of the aforementioned reformulation.
+It takes advantage of Theorem~\ref{th:combi}, which is a result on the combinatorics of root systems of independent interest.
+In order to state Theorem~\ref{th:combi}, we now introduce some notation.

-In Section~\ref{sec:consequences}, we state some consequences of Theorem~\ref{th:main} on the Bruhat order in $W$, on the number of descents in $W$, on the geometry of the eigencone and on the cohomological components of the tensor product decomposition.